TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - Preprocessing & Modeling
   - Implemented Scikit-learn Pipelines & ColumnTransformer to prevent data leakage.
 - API Deployment
-  - Deployed the machine learning model as an API using FastAPI, with :
+  - Deployed the machine learning model as an API using FastAPI on Render, with :
     - /predict endpoint for real-time predictions.
     - /health endpoint for monitoring API status.
 - Frontend Integration
-  - Designed a HTML/CSS/JS application to make API calls and display predictions in a user-friendly way.
+  - Hosted a HTML/CSS/JS application on GitHub Pages to interact with the API and display predictions.
 - Containerization
   - Created a multi-stage Dockerfile with .dockerignore for building an optimized and lightweight Docker image.
-  - Pushed the Docker image to Docker Hub for deployment and reproducibility.
+  - Pushed the Docker image to Docker Hub for deployment and reproducibility and easy deployment.

 ➔ Results
-- Built and deployed an end-to-end ML pipeline using FastAPI and Docker to predict used car prices.
 - Reduced dataset memory usage by 90% using optimized storage techniques.
 - Achieved a 30% lower MAE and a 12% higher R2-score compared to the baseline model.
 - Improved model stability by 70%, ensuring more stable and reliable predictions.